-Teachers of the Year are recognized annually in departments.
-The portfolios of the Departmental Teachers of the Year are submitted to the school/college committees for Teacher of the Year.
+Teachers of the Year are recognized annually in departments and schools.
+The Departmental/School Teacher of the Year portfolios are submitted to the college committees for the selection of the College Teacher of the Year.
 The results of the awards culminate with one member receiving the Teacher of the Year award for the entire university.
 Teacher of the Year is recognized during the spring commencement.
 More information HERE.

-UNC Board of Governor's Award for Excellence in Teaching:
+UNC Board of Governors Award for Excellence in Teaching:

-Each year nominations are requested for the UNC Board of Governor's Award for Excellence in Teaching.
-The faculty member who earns this prestigious award represents Fayetteville State University as one of the 16 campuses in the UNC system earning this honor.
+Each year nominations are requested for the UNC Board of Governor Award for Excellence in Teaching.
+The faculty member who earns this prestigious award represents Fayetteville State University as one of the faculty members in the 16 campuses in the UNC system earning this honor.
 Guidelines can be accessed HERE.